translate/pootle/docs/server/optimization.rst

   <optimization#mysql>` instead of the default SQLite.
 You can :doc:`migrate
   an existing installation <database_migration>` if you already have data you don't want to lose.

-- Install :doc:`memcached <cache>` and enable it in the settings file.

 - Install the latest recommended version of all dependencies.
 Django and the Translate Toolkit might affect performance.
 Later versions of Pootle should